esl/MongooseIM/doc/modules/mod_pubsub.md

 #### Note about RDBMS backend

-Current RDBMS backend replaces `pubsub_node`, `pubsub_state` and `pubsub_item` Mnesia tables with RDBMS equivalents.
-Due to a fact that some data is still maintained in Mnesia, there is a certain risk of data becoming inconsistent.
+RDBMS backend is in an experimental stage.
+It is a full implementation with one exception: DB operations are not protected with transactions yet.
 The schema used by this backend may change until it reaches stable status.
-If `mod_pubsub` is configured to use RDBMS, management of nodes indexes is done by the database, so  the `pubsub_index` table is not needed.

 #### Cache Backend